 Having a reliable, next-gen CMMS is of crucial importance.
 Solutions as Mobility Work, the next-gen maintenance management platform, can easily collaborate with your sensors and support you collecting, storing and analyzing your data.

-Read more on Predictive Maintenance and CMMS:
+Read more on PdM and CMMS:

 Other important recommendations include carefully determining the objectives of your business, checking your database, exploring your data for insights and developing, testing and deploying machine-learning models.

-If properly deployed, predictive maintenance offers numerous benefits.
+If properly deployed, PdM maintenance offers numerous benefits.
 First of all, it can completely eliminate catastrophic equipment failures and minimize inventory and order parts as needed to meet downstream maintenance requirements.
 Assets are shut down right before imminent failure, which reduces the total time, and cost spent maintaining equipment.

 But how well equipped and ready a business is for predictive maintenance adoption, depends on many factors.
 Compared to preventive maintenance, the initial investment needed for condition monitoring equipment and skilled professionals is often high.